xapian/xapian-gsoc-proposal/proposal.rst

 implementation of all click models.

-For most Omega users, I believe the documentation should focus on the whole process from generating the training data to the re-ranking command of Omega.
+For most Omega users, I believe the documentation should focus on the whole process from generating the training data to the re-ranking in Omega.
 It should clarify what to do during each part and a detailed example will be of great help.
 A high-level description of click models will work.
 I will continue to work on the clickmodel.rst in the Omega documentation files.